Walks and Hikes in Greymouth

 Location: Weld Street, Cobden

-4. Coal Creek Falls (1-hour return)
+4. Coal Creek Falls (1-hour Return)

 Take this forest track to see Coal Creek Falls.
 The track leads down into the Coal Creek Valley and attractive West Coast forest.
 The falls look particularly impressive after heavy rain – which is a common occurrence on this side of New Zealand!

-Location: From Greymouth, follow State Highway 6 northeast for 8km to Runanga.
+Location: From Greymouth, follow State Highway 6 northeast for 8km (5 miles) to Runanga.
 Turn right down Seddon Street and right into Ballance Street.
 Park at the car park at the end of the street.

-5. Brunner Mine Site (20-40 minutes return)
+5. Brunner Mine Site (20-40 Minutes Return)

 The Brunner Mine Memorial is the site of New Zealand’s worst industrial disaster where an explosion in the mines killed around 60 miners.
 Learn about the history of the mine through the interpretation panels and the remains on the archaeological site.
 There are a number of short walks to meander on, so allow up to 40 minutes.
-See more attractions like this in our10 Interesting Historical Places on the West Coast.
+See more attractions like this in our 10 Interesting Historical Places on the West Coast.

-6. Point Elizabeth Track (1h45min one way)
+6. Point Elizabeth Track (1h45min One Way)

 Get some awesome rugged coastal views and learn about the history of the area on the Point Elizabeth Walkway.
 The Point Elizabeth Walkway is a well-surfaced walk running through coastal forest to a rocky lookout offering views of the Southern Alps and along the West Coast.